 Short-term stress has actually been connected to improved memory and an increased degree of alertness (at least in animal studies).

-On the contrary, long-term stress can prove dangerous.
+On the contrary, long-term stress can be dangerous.
 Having yourself exposed to continued long-term stress can make you a common candidate for serious health problems like heart disease, high blood pressure, diabetes, and other illnesses like depression or anxiety.

 Through dieting and physical activity, we all work to lessen our risk of developing these illnesses, but stress can compromise our healthy living and still put us at risk.
+Working to manage your stress is just another aspect of living a healthy lifestyle.

 How to mitigate your stress